counteractive/incident-response-plan-template/examples/plan.md

 1. <a name="ransomware-playbook-ref-2"></a>[No More Ransom!](https://www.nomoreransom.org) Project, including their [Crypto Sheriff](https://www.nomoreransom.org/crypto-sheriff.php?lang=en) service and their [Q&A](https://www.nomoreransom.org/en/ransomware-qa.html)
 1. <a name="ransomware-playbook-ref-3"></a>[ID Ransomware](https://id-ransomware.malwarehunterteam.com/) service
 1. <a name="ransomware-playbook-ref-4"></a>[MITRE ATT&CK Matrix](https://attack.mitre.org), including the [Initial Access](https://attack.mitre.org/tactics/TA0001/) and [Impact](https://attack.mitre.org/tactics/TA0040/) tactics

+## Playbook: Supply Chain Compromise

+**Investigate, remediate (contain, eradicate), and communicate in parallel!**

+Assign steps to individuals or teams to work concurrently, when possible; this playbook is not purely sequential.
+Use your best judgment.

+### Investigate

+`TODO: Expand investigation steps, including key questions and strategies, for supply chain compromise.`

+1. TODO

+### Remediate

+* **Plan remediation events** where these steps are launched together (or in coordinated fashion), with appropriate teams ready to respond to any disruption.
+* **Consider the timing and tradeoffs** of remediation actions: your response has consequences.

+#### Contain

+`TODO: Customize containment steps, tactical and strategic, for supply chain compromise.`

+`TODO: Specify tools and procedures for each step, below.`

+* TODO

+`TODO: Consider automating containment measures using orchestration tools.`

+#### Eradicate

+`TODO: Customize eradication steps, tactical and strategic, for supply chain compromise.`

+`TODO: Specify tools and procedures for each step, below.`

+* TODO

+#### Reference: Remediation Resources

+`TODO: Specify financial, personnel, and logistical resources to accomplish remediation.`

+### Communicate

+`TODO: Customize communication steps for supply chain compromise`

+`TODO: Specify tools and procedures (including who must be involved) for each step, below, or refer to overall plan.`

+In addition to the general steps and guidance in the incident response plan:

+1. TODO

+### Recover

+`TODO: Customize recovery steps for supply chain compromise.`

+`TODO: Specify tools and procedures for each step, below.`

+In addition to the general steps and guidance in the incident response plan:

+1. TODO

+### Resources

+#### Additional Information

+1. <a name="supply-chain-playbook-ref-1"></a>["Title"](#TODO-url), Author Last Name (Date)

 # Roles